 As an "operational professor," he participates in field missions and serves in international organizations.
-For instance, he was a UN electoral officer for the 1999 East Timor referendum and in 2010, he was a Visiting Professional with the Chief Prosecutor of the International Criminal Court (ICC) in The Hague.
+For instance, he was a UN electoral officer for the 1999 East Timor referendum and in 2010, he was a Visiting Professional with the International Criminal Court (ICC) in The Hague.
 He has also served as a consultant to the UN's Department of Peacekeeping Operations.

 At the Canadian Forces College he brings his experiences to his lectures, seminars and supervisions.
 He teaches officers of rank Major to Brigadier-General from Canada and a score of other countries.
 He specializes in arms control, peace/stability operations and international security.Dr.
 Dorn seeks to promote international peace and security through teaching, research and service (including field work).
 This site is designed to offer some of the results of this effort, especially publications.